Cris-Mur/BasicAPI/README.md

 npm run start
 ```
 ### Environment
-Mainly this app are setable usin env file, the behavior of logger, or Server
-settings, e.j: JSON parser are setable using the environment.
+Primarily, this app can be configured using an environment file to adjust settings such as the behavior of the logger or server settings.
+For example, the JSON parser can be configured using environment variables.

 ```Env
 ### NODE SPACE